 For potential new students!
 I have openings for possible research projects in the following areas:

-- Experimental measurements of fundamental constants.
+- Measure the fundamental constants of nature.
 I have worked with three students (Jon Perry, Calin Reamy and Carmen Cuestas) to measure the speed of light using a laser and beam-splitter, and a fourth student (Hannah Clark) is measuring c using telescopic observations of Jupiter’s moon Io.
 I am looking for another student or two to measure Newton’s gravitational constant G and Coulomb’s constant k (or equivalently the electric permittivity of free space ε0) using torsion balances.
-This project would be an ideal summer project for somebody who is interested in theoretical physics and good at careful, patient experimental work.
+This project would be an ideal summer project for somebody who has passed PHYS 242 (Introductory electromagnetism), is interested in fundamental physics, and good at careful, patient experimental work.

-- Flywheel energy storage.
+- Build a flywheel energy battery.
 The world needs new ways to store, as well as produce energy.
 One possible solution is the flywheel battery, which stores energy in the form of rotational kinetic energy!
 These can be spun up when there is surplus energy available (e.g., from solar panels during the day), and the energy can then be extracted when needed (e.g., at night), slowing the flywheel back down.
 This project will have two components: construction of a small-scale demonstration prototype (where energy is passed back and forth between a small flywheel and a capacitor) and a field trip to a 20 MW flywheel energy storage facility operated by Convergent in Hazle, PA (2.5 hours from Towson).
 This project will be ideal for a practically inclined student with a desire to help save the world through physics.

-- Testing a symbolic code to solve Einstein’s equations in higher dimensions.
+- Write and test a symbolic code to solve Einstein’s equations in higher dimensions.
 Building on work with previous student Ryan Everett, I have developed a suite of symbolic Mathematica routines that can solve Einstein’s field equations of General Relativity in arbitrary dimensions and characterize the results in various ways.
 I am particularly interested in applying this code to a theory known as Space-Time-Matter, in which matter and energy in the four-dimensional Universe are “induced” from pure geometry in higher dimensions.
 The project is to test the code using known solutions, and then apply it to a new wavelike solution to see whether it has physically acceptable properties.
 This is a challenging project for a student who has taken, or is planning to take PHYS 411 (General Relativity and Cosmology), is interested in the philosophical side of physics, and is comfortable with Mathematica.

 If you are interested in pursuing any of these opportunities, or if you have some other project idea that you’d like to discuss, feel free to contact me directly.